FhenixProtocol/cofhe-docs/docs/devdocs/pay-attention/index.md

 ## Common Issues
 1. `Missing revert data`- In case of getting such error, please verify [here](component-compatibility.md), that you are using the latest cofhe-contracts version.
+2. **Avoid FHE Operations in Constructors**: FHE operations must not be used within smart contract constructors.
+Each FHE operation generates events that are critical for the operation's execution.
+However, events emitted during constructor execution are not recorded in transaction logs and are not captured by event listeners, resulting in the FHE operation failing to execute properly.

 #### *Will be filled overtime, when a new issue will arise.